Everything you want to know about fresh egg pasta

 Sunday Cook-Along: All About Fresh Egg Pasta

-We’ve made cavatelli and orecchiette before—and even rolled out pici by hand—but now we’ll focus on the fascinating world of fresh egg pasta.
-I’ll show you how to pair these shapes with the perfect sauces and how to use a pasta machine—a tool that I truly believe can transform your pasta-making experience.
+We had previously made cavatelli and orecchiette—and even rolled out pici by hand—but this time, we focused on the fascinating world of fresh egg pasta.
+I showed everyone how to pair these shapes with the perfect sauces and how to use a pasta machine—a tool that I truly believe can transform the pasta-making experience.

-A recording of the class will be available for all paid subscribers after the event, and it will be easier to attend the Cook Along even though you live Down Under.
-(Here you can see the recording of our previous Cook Along when we made apple fritters and apple tart).
-The recorded videos will always be available here on Substack: we’re slowly building an archive of video recipes you can access whenever you need to refresh your technique to make orecchiette, or ricotta gnocchi.
+A recording of the class was made available for all paid subscribers after the event, making it easier for those living Down Under to join in virtually.
+(Here is the recording of our previous Cook Along when we made apple fritters and apple tart.)
+The recorded videos remain available on Substack, where we’re gradually building an archive of video recipes you can access anytime you need to refresh your technique for making orecchiette or ricotta gnocchi.

 But this cook-along isn’t just about making pasta.
 It’s about connection.